 - Investors can submit a withdrawal request at any time.
-However, withdrawal requests that are to be paid into your nominated bank account are processed monthly, according to the relevant 'specified withdrawal date'. - The specified withdrawal date is the 15th day of each calendar month, or the next business day if the specified withdrawal date is not a business day.
+However, withdrawal proceeds that are to be paid into your nominated bank account are processed monthly, according to the relevant 'specified withdrawal date'. - The specified withdrawal date is the 15th day of each calendar month, or the next business day if the specified withdrawal date is not a business day.
 A business day is any day other than Saturday, Sunday or a bank or public holiday in NSW. - We only accept withdrawal requests if the request is received before 1.00pm Sydney time on any specified withdrawal date.
 Requests received after 1.00pm on a specified withdrawal date will be held over to the next specified withdrawal date. - More than one withdrawal request per investor will be accepted in relation to any specified withdrawal date.
-If we receive more than one withdrawal request from you, we will aggregate and process your total withdrawal requests received before 1.00pm Sydney time on the specified withdrawal date. - Where we determine cash is not available to fully meet withdrawal requests relating to a specified withdrawal date, withdrawal payment amounts will be reduced on a pro-rata basis for all withdrawal requests.
-If we reduce withdrawal payment amounts, investors need to submit a new withdrawal request for the balance of the unpaid withdrawal amount (or any other amount). - This new withdrawal request will be processed at the specified withdrawal date relevant to the date we receive the request, and will be reduced on a pro-rata basis if there is insufficient cash available in the Fund to fully meet the request. - The unit price used to calculate the withdrawal value will generally be the price calculated on the last valuation date before we process the payment of the withdrawal request (or part of the withdrawal request), not the day the investor notifies the Responsible Entity of the intention to withdraw. - Withdrawal requests subject to monthly processing and pro-rata processing of withdrawal payment amounts will be satisfied within 365 days, or such longer period as permitted under the Fund's constitution.
+If we receive more than one withdrawal request from you, we will aggregate and process your total withdrawal requests received before 1.00pm Sydney time on the specified withdrawal date. - Where we determine cash is not available to fully meet withdrawal requests relating to a specified withdrawal date, withdrawal payment amounts will be reduced on a pro-rata basis for all withdrawal requests. - If the standard method of processing redemption requests is changed to this monthly approach, we will make details of the process available on the website. - The unit price used to calculate the withdrawal value will generally be the price calculated on the last valuation date before we process the payment of the withdrawal request (or part of the withdrawal request), not the day the investor notifies the Responsible Entity of the intention to withdraw. - Withdrawal requests subject to monthly processing and pro-rata processing of withdrawal payment amounts will be satisfied within 365 days, or such longer period as permitted under the Fund's constitution.